openRIFT/rift/README.md

-# Bonk
+# Bonkers
-Bonk is a file repository client that loads very fast, and uses little bandwidth when browsing a repo.
+Bonkers is a file repository client that loads very fast, and uses little bandwidth when browsing a repo.